Smart Machines Require Smart User Interfaces

 You collect the data from many sources like cloud services, your machines and the machines of other manufacturers.
 You identify the required data and start collecting it long before you can leverage it.
 The more data statistical analysis, machine learning and deep learning are fed the more valuable and actionable the inferred information is.
 The user-machine interaction becomes simpler and more often automated.
 In short, well-connected user interfaces thrive, isolated ones fail.

-Guideline 3: Build Deep Learning into User Interfaces
+Guideline 3: Build AI into User Interfaces

 Deep learning, the AI technology enabling self-driving vehicles, is crucial to a much improved user-machine interaction and hence to the success of machines.
 Harvesters are no exception.
 The cameras, which are looking at the beets just coming out of the ground, stream their video to special software for image recognition.
 The special software, a so-called deep neural network, determines how badly the beets are injured and how dirty they are.
 The user interface displays the injury and dirt level, and tells the front implement how to adapt the shovels and knives.